sairamkumarm/AnSRS/README.md

       --total-recalls=ITEM_TOTAL_RECALLS
                          Set custom total recall count -u, --update           Update an existing item
+  -V, --version          Print version information and exit.

 ========================================================
 Complete Command

+Transfer items from WorkingSet into the CompletedSet
 Usage: ansrs complete [-afhV] [--date=ITEM_LAST_RECALL] [--update=ITEM_POOL]
                       ITEM_ID
-Marks item as completed, and transfers them to the CompletedSet
       ITEM_ID              Unique identifier of an item -a, --all                Completes all items in the WorkingSet, but you lose the ability to update item pools